 Scented Gardens for the Blind

-New Zealand's Dragon prove the old adage about their country: 'twelve hours forward and ten years back', which may sound a little cruel, but it's a reasonably fair assessment of their original sound, and in no way a criticism.
+New Zealand's Dragon prove the old adage about their country: 'twelve hours forward and ten years back'.
+That may sound a little cruel, but it's a reasonably fair assessment of their original sound and not intended as a criticism.
 They come across like a turn-of-the-'70s outfit from the UK (OK, so that's only five years), with vestiges of a late-'60s feel to their music, but where they win out is in the strength of their songwriting.
 Having honed their skills on the notoriously tough NZ 'pub' circuit (huge barns full of drunk Kiwis), it must have been difficult to come up with an album as thoughtful as Scented Gardens for the Blind, but Dragon come through smiling, with a set of memorable yet interesting songs.
 Organist Ivan Thompson (now there's a Kiwi name for you!) does a grand job on the Hammond, throwing a bit of synth into the mix, plus a smattering of Mellotron on La Gash Lagoon (apparently borrowed from Steve McDonald), but nothing you're not going to hear better elsewhere, to be honest.

 Scented Gardens is a damn' good album, even if it's no Mellotron classic.
 Sadly, the CD has that 'unofficial' look about it, so your money's probably going into some bootlegger's pocket, as with several other acts from that part of the world.
 Its predecessor, Universal Radio is good, too, but Dragon then slid into commercial mediocrity, becoming one of NZ's biggest (and least-known outside the Antipodes) bands, so avoid anything other than their first two.

 Dragon (1976, 38.10) ***½/T½Introduction - Insects